7-Minute Eggs: Seriously the Best Boiled Eggs

 Exhibit A: 7-minute eggs, my longtime love.
 These are the very best boiled eggs for so many applications.
 Ramen, for one.
 But also basically everything else except deviled eggs.
 Avocado toast.
 No-avocado toast.
 Savory oatmeal.
 Leftover rice.
 Leftover pasta.
 Leftover EVERYTHING.

 7-minute eggs have perfectly set whites.
 They have slightly runny, slightly jammy yolks -- the longer you let them sit, the jammier they'll get.
 They're hard to mess up.
 They're easy to peel.
 And, of course, they're easy to love.

 - 4 large eggs

-Fill a small pot about halfway with water and bring to a boil.
+- Fill a small pot about halfway with water and bring to a boil.
 Carefully lower the eggs into the pot one at a time.
-(I like to use silicone tongs, but you can also use a spoon.)
+(I like to use a small strainer or silicone tongs, but you can also use a spoon.)
 Set a timer for seven minutes.
-Try to keep the water at a boil without jostling the eggs around more than necessary.
+Try to keep the water at a brisk simmer without jostling the eggs around more than necessary.

-When the timer rings, take the eggs out right away and run them under cold water until they're cool enough to peel.
+- When the timer rings, take the eggs out right away, place them in the ice water, and let sit until they're cool enough to peel.
 They should be nice and easy to peel.
 Use right away or store, peeled and covered, in the fridge for a day or two.
 You can reheat peeled eggs in the microwave for 30 seconds or so or with a minute's dip in hot water.